Israel–Mauritius relations

 Israel–Mauritius relations are the bilateral relations between the State of Israel and the Republic of Mauritius.
 The Israeli embassy in Nairobi, Kenya is accredited to Mauritius.
-Mauritius has an honorary consul in Tel Aviv, named Regev Naftali.
+Mauritius has an honorary consul in Tel Aviv, Regev Naftali.

-Overview
+History

 The relations between the State of Israel and the Republic of Mauritius were officially established in 1968, right after Mauritius gained its independence.
-Mauritius has decided to cut the relations with Israel due to the Boycott of the Sub-Saharan African countries.
-The relations between the countries re-established on 30 September 1993.
+Mauritius cut off relations with Israel due to the Boycott of the Sub-Saharan African countries, but re-established them on 30 September 1993.

+In a crack-down on illegal immigration during the British Mandates, Jews from throughout Central Europe seeking to immigrate to Palestine were deported to Mauritius.
+Poor living conditions resulted in 128 deaths.
+A memorial service was held in May 2001.

+The country's first bar mitzvah since World War II was celebrated in 2001.

-The economic relations between Israel and Mauritius are modest.
-The bilateral trade between the countries had a total worth of 5.7 Million US Dollars in 2015, 4.1 of them are Israeli exports to Mauritius, and 1.6 of them are Israeli imports from Mauritius.
+In 2015, bilateral trade between the countries had a total worth of 5.7 Million US Dollars, mainly Israeli exports to Mauritius.
+In 2022, Israel imports from Mauritius totaled US$3.36 million.